Admission of Special Categories

 - Students readmitted through the Academic Renewal Program may not use the University’s forgiveness policy to calculate another grade point average for graduation purposes.

-Veterans and Active Duty servicemembers seeking admission to the University are admitted in good standing regardless of their previous academic record provided that any additional post-secondary education attempted after active duty has been completed with a grade point average of C (2.0 on a 4.0 scale) quality or better.
+Veterans and Active-Duty service members seeking admission/re-admission to the University are admitted in good standing regardless of their previous academic record provided that any additional post-secondary education attempted after active duty has been completed with a grade point average of C (2.0 on a 4.0 scale) quality or better.

-Veterans and Active Duty servicemembers are required to submit all required admission credentials before their applications can be processed.
-This includes high school transcripts, GED scores, HiSET scores, or Test Assessing Secondary Completion scores, ACT or SAT results if under the age of 21, and official transcripts from each college or university previously attended.
+Veterans and Active-Duty service members are required to submit all required admission credentials before their applications can be processed.
+This may include high school transcripts, GED scores, HiSET scores, or Test Assessing Secondary Completion scores, and official transcripts from each college or university previously attended.
 Official transcripts from the previously attended institutions must not be more than thirty days old.
-In order to be admitted under the veteran’s policy, one must have served on active duty and present a copy of discharge or separation papers (DD 214-copy 4) or a copy of the military ID to the Undergraduate Admissions office.
-There is a $40 non-refundable fee, which must accompany the Application for Undergraduate Admission.
+In order to be admitted under the veteran’s policy, one must have served on active duty and present a copy of discharge or separation papers (DD 214-copy 4) or a copy of the military ID to the Undergraduate Admissions office.* There is a $40 non-refundable fee, which must accompany the Application for Undergraduate Admission.

-Military personnel on active duty in any branch of the United States military are expected to meet the same admission requirements as a veteran.
+Military personnel on active-duty in any branch of the United States military are expected to meet the same admission requirements as a veteran, but may qualify for provisional admission for active-duty service members (see Provisional Admission for Military Students).
 Students in military programs are admitted directly into the degree program in which they are enrolling.

 Admission of Students as Unclassified